ClarenceJiang71/CS350/README.md

 # CS350_Emory
+Some resources related to system programming
-Repo for the system programming class by Professor Steven La Fleur Just in case any similiar project is found, BE AWARE OF Honor Code
+Just in case any similiar project is found, BE AWARE OF Honor Code